-As a newly minted lawyer that is now doing contract work, I was wondering if Bar exam prep classes are tax deductible?
-Or any licensing fees, occupation state taxes, or expenses related to GETTING a law license are tax deductible.
+As a newly minted lawyer that is now doing contract work, I was wondering if Bar exam prep classes are tax-deductible?
+Or any licensing fees, occupation state taxes, or expenses related to GETTING a law license are tax-deductible.
 There is a thread on JDU on this but no one seems to have a clear answer.
 Thanks!

 Ooh, as a newly minted lawyer, you’ll appreciate that my answer is yes – and no.

 Easy one first: state and local taxes are deductible if you itemize your deductions.
-So, include any state occupational taxes on a Schedule A.
+So, include any state occupational taxes on Schedule A.

-Bar exam prep classes are not deductible to an individual taxpayer, nor are expenses relating to get a law license.
-Some work related education expenses can be deductible if they are required as a condition of continued employment (think CLEs, for example), but you cannot deduct work-related education expenses if they are needed to meet the minimum requirements to qualify you to work or if the expenses will lead to qualifying you in a new occupation.
+Bar exam prep classes are not deductible to an individual taxpayer, nor are expenses relating to getting a law license.
+Some work-related education expenses can be deductible if they are required as a condition of continued employment (think CLEs, for example), but you cannot deduct work-related education expenses if they are needed to meet the minimum requirements to qualify you to work or if the expenses will lead to qualifying you in a new occupation.
 Bar prep fees are not deductible since they’re not required (!) as a condition of your employment.
 Bar application fees and the like don’t count since they are the minimum requirements to get you started in the profession – you can’t work as a lawyer without being admitted to the bar.

 Dues for professional organizations, like bar associations, are deductible as miscellaneous expenses on Schedule A. Subscriptions to law journals and the like are similarly deductible.

 Since a few folks raised the LLM as an issue on the thread that you linked to in your question, I’ll address that, too.
 The cost of an LLM is not automatically deductible: you must still meet certain criteria.
-For one, the LLM must be serve to maintain or improve skills required in your present work or it must be required by your employer or by law to keep your salary, status, or job.
+For one, the LLM must be to maintain or improve skills required in your present work or it must be required by your employer or by law to keep your salary, status, or job.
 Even if you meet one of those criteria, you cannot deduct the expenses if the education is needed to meet the minimum educational requirements to qualify you in your trade or business (as with your JD), or is part of a program of study that will lead to qualifying you in a new trade or business.

 As a tax lawyer, one of my first tax law jobs was contingent on my earning my LLM Taxation: that made my additional degree deductible.